phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 -   Allow per-adapter configuration options (probably via env (RGA_ADAPTERXYZ_CONF=json))
 -   Maybe use a different disk kv-store as a cache instead of rkv, because I had some [weird problems](https://github.com/phiresky/ripgrep-all/blob/05835c1c42bc3575023a81e5494c5530078730fc/src/preproc_cache.rs#L30) with that.
 SQLite is great.
 All other Rust alternatives I could find don't allow writing from multiple processes.
 -   Tests!
--   There's some more (mostly technical) todos in the code I don't know how to fix
+-   There's some more (mostly technical) todos in the code I don't know how to fix.
+Help wanted.

 ## Similar tools